Prithvi248/MSDemo/README.md

 # MSDemo
-This is to practice Git&amp;GitHub
+This is to practice Git&amp;GitHub.
+Prithvi Jonnalagadda.